-Sales to existing farmers by Crop Reporting Districts ranged from 82 percent in Northwest, Northeast, and West Central to 61 percent in South Central.
+Sales to existing farmers by Crop Reporting Districts ranged from 82 percent in Northwest and West Central to 55 percent in South Central.

-Sales to investors were highest in South Central (33 percent).
-Northeast reported the lowest investor activity (11 percent).
+Sales to investors were highest in South Central (30 percent).
+Northeast, Northwest, and Southeast reported the lowest investor activity (11 percent).
 Central and East Central reported slightly higher percentage of land sales to entity investors.

 Interpretation of survey results

-It is important to remember that the Iowa State University survey is an opinion survey covering the time period from November 2013 to November 2014.
-When comparing surveys be sure to consider the time period covered.
+It is important to remember that the Iowa State University survey is an opinion survey covering the period from November 2014 to November 2015.
+When comparing surveys be sure to consider the period covered.
 This can be especially relevant in times when the land values are not exhibiting a uniform change.

 An opinion survey is just that.
 It represents the collective opinion of the survey respondents.
-Most of the respondents will use actual sales to formulate their opinions but each person can choose to weight or discount particular sales as they deem necessary.
-A study led by Dr. Mike Duffy comparing the Iowa State University opinion survey and actual sales data in Iowa showed that differences were not statistically significant.
+Most of the respondents will use actual sales to formulate their opinions but each person can choose to weigh or discount particular sales as they deem necessary.
+A study led by Dr. Mike Duffy comparing the Iowa State University opinion survey and actual sales data in Iowa from 2000 to 2011 showed that differences were not statistically significant.
 Some years the opinion was higher and vice versa.
 For some counties the differences were greater in one year and less in another.
-So, even though the opinion survey averaged higher than the sales the difference was not statistically significant.
+So, even though the opinion survey averaged higher than the sales, the difference was not statistically significant.

 Outlook for land values

 Some of the survey respondents reported strong auction sales where existing farmers were aggressively bidding for neighboring properties or some other particularly desirable parcel.
 These buyers appeared to have the money and to that extent they will provide support for the land market.
-But, as the survey indicated, existing farmers still account for the majority of the land purchased in Iowa, and robust livestock returns, strong recreational demand, and high CRP payments drove the increases in land values in the Northwest and South Central districts.
+As the survey indicated, existing farmers still account for the majority of the land purchased in Iowa, and robust livestock returns, strong recreational demand, and high CRP payments drove the increases in land values in the Northwest and South Central districts.

-It is not possible to say where the farmland values will stabilize.
-But, the odds of commodity prices collapsing, a sudden stoppage of the Chinese economy, interest rates rapidly increasing and/or land values collapsing are not high.
-The odds are not zero, but it doesn’t appear these events will occur for the foreseeable future.
+It is not possible to say where the farmland values will stabilize, however, the odds of commodity prices collapsing, a sudden stoppage of the Chinese economy, interest rates rapidly increasing, and/or land values collapsing are not high.
+The odds are not zero, but it doesn’t appear these events will occur in the foreseeable future.

 A more likely scenario is that farmland values will return to more normal changes experienced over the past century.
-Since 1910 Iowa farmland values have averaged a 5 percent increase per year.
-Farmland values have increased 73 percent of the years, decreased 24 percent of the years and remained unchanged for 3 years between 1910 and 2015.
+Since 1910 Iowa farmland values have averaged a 4.9 percent increase per year.
+Farmland values have increased 73 percent of the years, decreased 25 percent of the years and remained unchanged for 3 years between 1910 and 2015.
 Farmland has historically been a fairly robust investment that generates relatively stable returns, and the Iowa farmland market seems to continue drifting sideways to slightly lower.

 There have been three ‘golden’ eras for Iowa land values over the past 100 years.
-The first one ended in a long, drawn out decline in land values from 1921 to 1933, the second golden era ended with a sudden collapse from 1981 to 1986.
-The third golden era appears to be ending with an orderly adjustment as opposed to a sudden collapse.
+The first one ended in a long, drawn-out decline in land values from 1921 to 1933, the second golden era ended with a sudden collapse from 1981 to 1986.
+The third golden era appears to have ended with an orderly adjustment as opposed to a sudden collapse.

 2014 Iowa Farmland Value Survey -- Extension web site dedicated to the ISU Land Value Survey, including information from the 2014 news conference and the presentation by Dr. Mike Duffy.